KeckObservatoryArchive/dep-rti/doc/dev-todo.md

-(NOTE: This is an uber detailed list of development TODOs and notes)

 ## HIGH PRIORITY
+- Implement various command line options for archive.py
 - Handle remaining errors/warns in dep/instrument/instr_[instr].
 - Create a log file per KOAID?
 - Cleanup dep.validate_fits() and dep.construct_filename()
+- Decide if we use -tpx flag or a (-noxfr flag + dev config) to handle partial runs and/or test runs.
+- Create independent DEP error monitoring script.
+- monitor: Create metadata compare script for RTI vs nightly DEP
-- Fix dep_status dates to be UTC time
+- monitor: Change monitor email time check to be per instrument
+- monitor: Throttle max DEP processes based on server resources instead of hardcoded max=10?
+- monitor: How will we recover if monitor is down and filepaths are not logged or inserted?
+- monitor: Should monitor.py immediately copy file to staging before queuing?
 - Add .fits to KOAID in DB?
-- Implement dep.transfer_ipac step.
-TPX flag is not being used currently.
-- Insert/update header json into headers table
-- Should monitor.py immediately copy file to staging before queuing?
 - Implement handling for same filepath (ie renaming and updating 'stage_file' with _vN version)
-- Implement various command line options for archive.py
 - What are we doing with rejected/anc files?
 If status=INVALID, copy to /anc/ and rsync but do not notify IPAC?
-- How will we test/dev?
-Do we need something like a '-tpx' flag?
-Use dev config and a -dev or -test flag to redirect to another db?
 - Implement basic missing program assignment
 - More try/except to ensure processing finishes without crashing (ie set_koaimtyp)
-- How will we recover if koa monitor is down and filepaths go uncalled?
-Query KTL option in archive.py?
 - PyMysql is not thread safe: https://stackoverflow.com/questions/45535594/pymysql-with-django-multithreaded-application, https://github.com/PyMySQL/PyMySQL/issues/422
-- Throttle max DEP processes based on server resources instead of hardcoded max=10?
 - Enum dep_status.arch_stat values?
-Add a 'TRANSFERRED' status?
-[QUEUED, PROCESSING, COMPLETE, INVALID, ERROR]
+[QUEUED, PROCESSING, TRANSFERRING, TRANSFERRED, COMPLETE, INVALID, ERROR]
-- DEIMOS FCS archive trigger (some header keyword points to another file to archive)
+- DEIMOS FCS archive trigger (see old/dep_locate.py where some header keyword points to another file to archive)

 ## LOW PRIORITY